aaalexandriaaa/chrominia/README.md

 Cem Ayteac; Jam Wheat; Alexandria Stephenson
 <br/><br/>
 # About Chrominia
+Chrominia was conceived as a miniature project tracker for people who build and paint miniatures figures for tabletop games, such as tabletop war games (e.g., WarHammer), tabletop RPGS (e.g., Dungeons & Dragons), and board games (e.g., Scythe).

 Chrominia was built in Unit 3 of our Software Engineering Immersive at General Assembly.
 Unit 3 was primarily focused on learning React and its role in a MERN-stack application.
 An additional requirement was implementing token-based authentication.

 <br/><br/>
 # Getting Started
 [Chrominia is currently hosted by Heroku](https://chrominia.herokuapp.com/) <br />